navi1910/StockPrediction-SimpleRNN-TimeSeriesForecasting/README.md

 The output-input loop feature of RNN model and Autoregression process used help in predicting the future values.

 ## Procedure
-* The required python modules are imported
+* The required python modules are imported.
 * The data is imported as a **Data Frame using Pandas**.
 * The data is separated in to **Traing set and Validation set**.
 * The data from both Training as well as Validation set is Reshaped.